A Russian Winter’s Night

 Overview

-The eighteenth Russian Night will be held Sunday, February 16, 2025 in the Grand Hall of The Glendale Lyceum at 865 Congress Avenue, Glendale, OH 45246.
+The nineteenth Russian Night will be held Friday, February 6, 2026 in the Grand Hall of The Glendale Lyceum at 865 Congress Avenue, Glendale, OH 45246.

 As always, the evening includes a gourmet Russian dinner in gorgeous surroundings, a live concert, as well as vodka tasting throughout the evening and a live auction!